 Upon graduation, Creative Writing students head off to continue their careers at colleges and universities around the country, including Princeton, Kenyon, NYU, Harvard, USC Honors College, Bard, Wofford, and Georgetown, just to name a few.
 They also enter careers in a variety of fields such as journalism, advertising, environmental science, archeology, psychology, and education.

 - Sammi Bryan (2009), is a graduate of Rhodes College in Memphis.
 She is currently working on her MFA in Creative Writing at the University of Alabama.
 While completing her MFA studies, she is teaching at the university and working as an associate editor for the Black Warrior Review, the highly respected literary journal.

 - Malia Griggs (2007) had a stint at Cosmopolitan magazine, before landing a job at Comedy Central as a digital production assistant and production coordinator, primarily on The Colbert Show.
-Currently, she is social media editor at The Daily Beast, an online news publication.
+Currently, she is the director of social media at The Daily Beast, an online news publication.

 - Uchechi Kalu (2010) attended Princeton University during which time she traveled and studied in Jordan, Morocco, Egypt, Israel and Palestine.
 Since graduation, she has used her intellect and training as an artist to be a social activist for underserved populations in China and throughout the world.
 Currently, Uchechi lives in Beijing and is a member of an arts collective called TransMigrant Flow which works to create workshops and creative events for foreigners in her area.